KadiusLunarflame/url_parser/README.md

 ## Deployment

-Essentials:
+### Essentials:

 * CMake version 3.14 or more (for FetchContent)
 * C++ compiler supporting C++17 standard or more.

+## About:
-Parser allows to extract structural data from given URL according to RFC1738.
+Parser allows to extract structural data from given URL according to RFC1738 and returns a hash table containing a mapping from structural parts to their values.
+One can iterate through hashtable if one needs to extract the values.

+Parsing method itself potentially could have been implemented with regex, but I wasn't feeling like it.

 URL schemes supported:
 * HTTPS